junxit/us-congress-bills-116/bill.md

 ## § 6.
 Housing Trust Fund

 - **(a)** *In general* There is authorized to be appropriated for the Housing Trust Fund under section 1338 of the Housing and Urban Development Act of 1992 (12 U.S.C.
 4568) $5,000,000,000 and any amounts appropriated pursuant to this subsection shall remain available until expended.
 The Secretary shall ensure that priority for occupancy in dwelling units assisted with amounts made available pursuant to this section that become available for occupancy shall be given to persons and households who are homeless (as such term is defined in section 103 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11302)) or at risk of homelessness (as such term is defined in section 401 of such Act (42 U.S.C.
 11360)).
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 7.
 Single-Family Housing Repair Loans and Grants

 - **(a)** *In general* There is authorized to be appropriated for carrying out single family housing repair loans and grants under section 504 of the Housing Act of 1949 (42 U.S.C.
 1474) $100,000,000 and any amounts appropriated pursuant to this section shall remain available until expended.
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 8.
 Native American Housing Block Grant Program

 - **(a)** *In general* There is authorized to be appropriated for carrying out the Native American housing block grant program under title I of the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
 4111 et seq.) $1,000,000,000 and any amounts appropriated pursuant to this section shall remain available until expended.
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 9.
 HOME Investment Partnerships Program

 - **(a)** *In general* There is authorized to be appropriated for carrying out the HOME Investment Partnership Program under title II of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C.
 12721 et seq.) $5,000,000,000 and any amounts appropriated pursuant to this section shall remain available until expended.
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 10.
 Program for supportive housing for persons with disabilities

 - **(a)** *In general* There is authorized to be appropriated $2,500,000,000 for project rental assistance under the program for supportive housing for persons with disabilities under section 811(b)(3) of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C.
 8013(b)(3)) for State housing finance agencies and any amounts appropriated pursuant to this section shall remain available until expended.
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 11.
 Program for supportive housing for the elderly